I spoke at Container World 2019 in Santa Clara and shared insights on how LogDNA scales Elastic Search using Kubernetes over the years.

 What is Elasticsearch (ES) and why would I use it?

 Elastic Search is the “E” in the popular ELK stack and allows easy searching of unstructured data.
 It is a distributed full-text search engine that is queryable using a JSON API and great for logging.
-It can be scaled relatively easily because it handles clustering and syncing tasks across nodes and nodes can be added relatively easily.
+It scales relatively easily because it handles clustering and syncing tasks across nodes and nodes can be added relatively easily.
 It’s a popular choice when in the market for an out of the box solution that’s easy to get started

 Why would you want to run Elasticsearch (ES) on Kubernetes (k8s)?

 Kubernetes is an open source container orchestration platform developed by Google.
 It schedules all your workloads onto all available resources.
-The cloud providers also have integrations to autoscale resources like memory and you don’t have to do it by hand.
+The cloud providers also have integrations that scales resources like memory and you don’t have to do it by hand.
 Kubernetes allows for configuration as code and static docker images enforce consistent pod behaviors across your infrastructure.
 You’ve been watching the Kubernetes hype train ship and want to jump on board.

 Why does LogDNA use ES and k8s?